 - SNL/NM resides in an arid climate with patchy and high-intensity rain events of short duration.
-Access to some sampling points during and shortly after intense rain events can be hazardous. - The majority of wet season storm events large enough to produce a discharge occur in the afternoon.
+Access to some sampling points during and shortly after intense rain events can be hazardous. - Most wet season storm events large enough to produce a discharge occur in the afternoon.
 In this situation, staff may be unable to retrieve samples in a safe manner (i.e., cannot retrieve during thunderstorm), and process the samples for submission to the laboratory within normal business hours.
-Samples that are collected by the passive samplers are retrieved and processed the morning of the next business day. - A large number of stormwater sampling points are located miles apart and in remote locations.
+Samples that are collected by the passive samplers are retrieved and processed the morning of the next business day. - Several stormwater sampling points are located miles apart and in remote locations.